 By definition, Viral marketing refers to leveraging marketing technique(s) for a product or service which then inspires users to spread the brand’s message to others via digital mediums, thereby creating a scenario that leads to explosive awareness and growth.
 It can take different forms - videos, social media posts, announcements, stunts, memes, etc.

-Related Reading: Customer Centricity, Customer Profiling, Building Customer Trust, Behavioural Psychology, Ethical Marketing, Videos for Customer Engagement, Listening to Your Customers, Marketing with Empathy, Building Brand Loyalty, Social Media Marketing, The Power of Story Telling
+Related Reading: How to drive outcomes not outputs, Customer Centricity, Customer Profiling, Building Customer Trust, Behavioural Psychology, Ethical Marketing, Videos for Customer Engagement, Listening to Your Customers, Marketing with Empathy, Building Brand Loyalty, Social Media Marketing, Unleashing the power of experiential marketing, The Power of Story Telling, How Influencers marketing actually accelerates growth and sales

 Would you like to download our 'Marketing Acceleration' Playbooks?